 5. Good Branding Builds and Maintains Customer Loyalty

-- Choose your products or services over others.
+- Choose your products over competitors

-- Pay more for your products or services.
+- Pay premium prices for your services

 6. Brand Loyalty Improves Engagement and Customer Acquisition